 You Have Full Control

 1. Log in to the WordPress Admin Panel for your site (go to the Network Admin dashboard if on Multisite), and then navigate to the “Support” page from the WPMU DEV menu item, where you’ll also see your support tickets.

-Use the “Revoke” or “Extend” access buttons to close or extend access through your current security token.
+Use the “End Session” or “Extend” access buttons to close or extend access through your current security token.

 Once support Access has been enabled on your site, let our support staff know and we’ll be able to get things all fixed up. :)

 Review our Getting Support Guidelines for important information on how we use access to debug issues.
 By granting our support team access to your site, you agree to allow us to debug.

 When you click the “Grant Access” button a random 64 character access token is generated that is valid for 5 days and saved in your Database.
 This token is sent to the WPMU DEV API over an SSL encrypted connection to prevent eavesdropping and stored on our secure servers.
 This access token is in no way related to your password, and can only be used from our closed WPMU DEV API system for temporary access to this site.